Impact of scissors-correction schemes on first-principles calculations of second-harmonic generation in ultraviolet nonlinear-optical crystals: Results

 \subsection{Static SHG coefficients and comparison with experiment}

-Table~\ref{tbl:static_shg} lists the SHG coefficients $d_{ij}$ (in pm/V) for BBO, LBO, CBO, CLBO, KBBF, and LCPO in the static limit ($\omega=0$) and at $\omega=1.165$~eV (1064~nm).
+Table~\ref{tbl:static_shg} lists the SHG coefficients $d_{ij}$, in pm/V, for BBO, LBO, CBO, CLBO, KBBF, and LCPO in the static limit ($\omega=0$) and at $\omega=1.165$~eV, corresponding to 1064~nm.
 In the static limit, we report both the unsymmetrized tensor (``unsym'') and the Kleinman-symmetrized tensor (``sym'').
-The two sets of values differ only slightly, typically at the sub-percent to few-percent level, indicating only small numerical deviations from Kleinman symmetry and good convergence in the static limit.
+The two sets of values differ only slightly, typically at the sub-percent to few-percent level, indicating small numerical deviations from Kleinman symmetry and good convergence in the static limit.
 At $\omega=1.165$~eV, we report only the unsymmetrized values.
-Because this photon energy lies well below the absorption onset of these wide-gap crystals, the response is predominantly real, and we therefore report $\mathrm{Re}\,d_{ij}$.
+Because this photon energy lies well below the absorption onset of these wide-gap crystals, the response is predominantly real; therefore, we report $\mathrm{Re}\,d_{ij}$.

-For the static SHG coefficients obtained with scheme-L, the magnitudes agree with the previously reported scheme-L unsymmetrized results [column ``Ref.~\cite{Cheng2020b}''].
-Residual sign differences may arise from implementation-dependent sign conventions in the optical-response formalism, for example from the choice of $e$ or $-e$ in the electron-field coupling, and therefore do not affect comparisons of magnitudes.
-Replacing scheme-L with scheme-N systematically increases the magnitudes of $d_{ij}$ for all compounds and tensor components in Table~\ref{tbl:static_shg}.
-To quantify the protocol dependence, we define
+For the static SHG coefficients obtained with scheme-L, the calculated magnitudes agree with the previously reported scheme-L unsymmetrized results [column ``Ref.~\citenum{Cheng2020b}''].
+Residual sign differences may arise from implementation-dependent sign conventions in the optical-response formalism, for example from the choice of $e$ or $-e$ in the electron-field coupling.
+Such differences do not affect magnitude-based comparisons, although sign-sensitive comparisons require a consistent convention.
+Replacing scheme-L with scheme-N systematically increases the magnitudes of $d_{ij}$ for all compounds and tensor components listed in Table~\ref{tbl:static_shg}.
+To quantify this protocol dependence, we define

 where $d_{ij}^{(\mathrm{L})}$ and $d_{ij}^{(\mathrm{N})}$ are obtained with scheme-L and scheme-N, respectively, and $\mathrm{X}$ denotes the compound.
 When sign conventions differ, the same expression is applied to $|d_{ij}|$.
 For the largest-magnitude coefficient in each crystal, we obtain $p_{22}(\mathrm{BBO})=19.12\%$, $p_{32}(\mathrm{LBO})=16.34\%$, $p_{14}(\mathrm{CBO})=17.44\%$, $p_{36}(\mathrm{CLBO})=17.29\%$, $p_{11}(\mathrm{KBBF})=18.50\%$, and $p_{15}(\mathrm{LCPO})=25.55\%$.
-These values are consistent with the enhancement reported in Ref.~\cite{Nastos2005}.
+These values are consistent with the enhancement reported in Ref.~\citenum{Nastos2005}.